-If you’re living in Spain, banking and payments will be easier once you open a bank account in Spain, especially if you don’t have a ‘chip and pin’ debit or credit card.
+If you’re an expat, banking and payments will be easier once you open a bank account in Spain.
+Discover how Spanish bank accounts and payments work here.

 Since the 2008 financial crisis, the Spanish authorities have brought in additional banking regulations.
-For customers with day-to-day banking needs (rather than investment or business accounts) this primarily shows as increased security when opening an account.
-However, the process is still easy and more straightforward than in many other European countries.
+This means customers with day-to-day banking needs (rather than investment or business accounts) may face increased security when opening an account.
+Despite this, the process is still easy and more straightforward than in many other European countries.